Biography of Jimmy Dorsey

 Jimmy Dorsey first played the trumpet when he was younger, then later learned to play alto saxophone and then the clarinet.
 He and brother Tommy formed the Dorsey’s Novelty Six, which went on to become one of the first jazz artists to go on a broadcast.

-Throughout the 1920s he did much recoding and radio work; in 1924 he became part of California Ramblers, one of the most popular and prolific jazz groups in the era.
+Throughout the 1920s, he did much recording and radio work; in 1924 he became part of California Ramblers, one of the most popular and prolific jazz groups in the era.
 In 1930 Jimmy toured much of Europe as member of Ted Lewis’ band.
 Upon his return to the US, he continued to work with several other bandleaders like Rudy Vallee as well as work with the Dorsey Brothers Orchestra with Tommy.

 Making his own name